-• Mt.
-Washington Tailings - 241,625 tonnes @ 0.119 g/t gold, 5.68 g/t silver, 0.098% copper, 8.26 g/t tellurium indicated mineral resource, and 83,775 tonnes @ 0.119 g/t
+Mt.
+Washington Tailings - 241,625 tonnes @ 0.119 g/t gold, 5.68 g/t silver, 0.098% copper, 8.26 g/t tellurium indicated mineral resource, and 83,775 tonnes @ 0.119 g/t gold, 5.68 g/t silver, 0.098% copper, 8.26 g/t tellurium inferred mineral resource (J. Houle, 2014) located on the Property

 The area covering the Lakeview-Domineer Zone and the Mt.
-Washington Open Pits are covered by several mineral titles with varied ownership, including four contiguous crown grant mineral claims which hold gold and silver rights and partially underlie two of North Bay's mineral titles.
-North Bay holds mineral titles over a portion of the Lakeview-Domineer Zone, including the 2009 bulk sample site and the adit portal.
+Washington Open Pits are covered by mineral titles held by others, including four contiguous crown grant mineral claims which hold gold and silver rights located immediately west of North Bay's mineral titles.
 The area of previous open pit mining by the Mt.
 Washington Copper Co.
-Ltd. ("MWC") has been identified as a source of acid rock drainage and elevated copper levels in at least one local watershed, but the recent reclamation project completed in 2012 by the provincial government appears to be effective in mitigating the problem.
+Ltd. ("MWC") has been identified as a source of acid rock drainage and elevated copper levels in at least one local watershed, but the reclamation project completed in 2012 by the provincial government appears to be effective in mitigating the problem.
 North Bay does not hold mineral titles over, or any environmental liability for the immediate area of the open pits.
 The sites of exploration trenches, bulk sample sites and the underground adit portal excavated by previous operators are all fully reclaimed.
-The former MWC mill site and tailings dam are located on mineral tenures held by North Bay, and have not been reclaimed, but North Bay does not hold any environmental liability for them.
-The Murex Breccia Area target, the largest and most prospective located entirely on the Property underlies the area of former mill site and tailings dam.
+The former MWC mill site and tailings dam are located on mineral titles held by North Bay, and have not been reclaimed, but North Bay does not hold any environmental liability for them.
+The Murex Breccia Cu-Au-Ag-Mo target is the largest target located entirely in the western portion of the Property and underlies the area of former mill site and tailings dam in the western portion.
+The Wolf Lake Au-Ag-Cu-As target is the highest-grade target located entirely in the eastern portion of the Property.
 The Mount Washington Alpine Resort lies immediately southwest of the Property, and Strathcona Provincial Park and adjacent no staking reserves are located approximately one kilometre southwest of the Property.

 The Mount Washington Property is worthy of further exploration, building on past successful work, new mineral exploration and processing technology, and excellent local infrastructure.
 The potential exists both on and near the property to establish economically viable mineral resources of gold, silver, copper, molybdenum and/or tellurium that could be permitted, mined and processed.
-An initial \$1 million program is designed to target primarily bulk mineable mineral resources at the Murex Breccia, other known occurrences, and new discoveries, while establishing environmental and socio-economic programs necessary for long term success.
+An initial \$1 million program is designed to target both bulk mineable mineral resources at the Murex Breccia and high-grade narrow vein resources at Wolf Lake, establishing environmental and socio-economic programs necessary for long term success.